Dental practice software, built for your practice model

 Yes, where APIs exist.
 We integrate with Open Dental (open source, full API access), Dentrix (via Dentrix Enterprise API), and Eaglesoft where integration points are available.
 Dental imaging system integration depends on the system: most modern digital imaging systems support standard DICOM or have vendor APIs.
 The integration scope is always defined during discovery because the complexity varies significantly by system and the specific data flows required.
 We don't guarantee integrations for systems without documented APIs.
 We evaluate feasibility before committing to scope.

+Most builds launch a validated v1 in 10 to 14 weeks, then iterate from there.
 A focused patient scheduling and communication system typically runs $35,000 to $65,000.
 A full practice management platform with scheduling, HIPAA-compliant records, dental charting, insurance billing, recall automation, and a loyalty programme typically runs $80,000 to $150,000.
 Multi-location DSO platforms with complex integration requirements are scoped individually.
 Cost depends on the number of locations, integration complexity, and feature scope.
 Every project is priced at fixed cost, agreed before development starts, with no hourly billing.

 Yes.
 Most modern digital imaging systems, including major intraoral camera and digital X-ray platforms, support DICOM or have vendor-provided integration APIs.
 Integration connects the imaging system to the patient record so images captured during an appointment attach automatically to the correct visit record, visible to clinical staff without switching systems.
 Where a vendor exposes a file-based output rather than an API, we build the ingestion pipeline that imports images into the patient record with the correct metadata.
 The imaging integration scope is defined during discovery because the approach depends on the specific imaging system and the version in use at the practice.